sebagudelo/sebagudelo/posts/a-new-chapter.md

 Firstly, you will notice that I am no longer writing from Tech,Life,Travels and Substack.

-I decided to build my own site last year [sebagudelo.com](https://sebagudelo.com/).
+I decided to build my own site last year: [sebagudelo.com](https://sebagudelo.com/).

 The initial theme of this site will be **How Products Grow**.
 I will explore how teams grow products from inception to launch.